mannx/Bluebook/README.md

 	* (MOSTLY) Weekly paperwork calculations, (TODO) file generation
 	* Wastage server and front end finishing
 		- Datepicker to pick week and error check for non-tuesday
-		- server: combine similar items for total weights, calculate weight conversions
+		- server: calculate weight conversions
-		- server: Wastage Import needs item combining implemented
 		- server: json file describing initial batch of common wastage items
 	* Tags: not yet started
-	* AUV and Weekly: not yet started
+	* AUV in progress, see above
 	* CSS worked on

+- Notes:
+	* Import script for adjusting database from django project in progress
+	* Located in scripts directory along with SQL files with commands to update tables

 - Environment Variables:
 	* BLUEBOOK\_IMPORT\_PATH	-> directory where files to import are found